 No, not mana in bottles or charms – magicians would take over the mana production and optimize it for themselves, who owns the mana would accumulate money and power.
 However, if you combine serious personal costs with the use of magic, a wizard will consider whether to use his abilities to take someone’s lunch (as well as create lunch for someone in need).

 A spell could have expected or random effects on the sorcerer and his environment – physical damage, mutations, violent effects, illness, madness, conjuring misfortunes, etc. Any spell could be an unnatural abuse of the fabric of reality and reality itself could react to make up for it.
 Thus, although each spell could have the desired effect, sooner or later, it would haunt the caster or relatives with equal intensity.
 The handling of magic should be done immediately more responsibly and considerately, even old master magicians in their tower would not be immune to experiencing drastic consequences even in critical success.
 Even “good” magic would be affected, a healing spell could then kill the patient or the healer.
 Whether magic is still fun then, just try it out.

 If the costs are too low, the almighty elite will emerge, if they are too high, only crazy people would try magic.
 If magic is only safe to use if it is slow, the direct effect in the field is lacking, but in the long term the same power structures would appear as explained above.

-No matter how you incorporate magic into your game world, you should definitely think hard about what long-term and inclusive effects the existence of magic might have and whether you will be happy with such superficial and implausible constructs as the classic D & D Magician with his limitations.
+No matter how you incorporate magic into your game world, you should definitely think hard about what long-term effects the existence of magic might have and whether you will be happy with such superficial and implausible constructs as the classic D & D Magician with his limitations.